Secondary School Application Process

 Finding the Right Match

 Making sure our graduating students are attuned to their individual learning styles, personal strengths and challenges is a priority for us at Elisabeth Morrow.
 To that end, we assist our students in finding a high school that best fits their interests and abilities.

 The process begins in the spring of seventh grade; at that time, the Director of Secondary School Placement starts working closely with parents and students on all aspects of the application process.
-The sequence of the steps follows; however, parents are encouraged to regularly communicate their questions or thoughts at any time throughout the process.
+The sequence of the steps follows; however, parents are encouraged to regularly communicate their questions or thoughts at any time.

 - An orientation meeting for all parents.
 Spring of seventh grade

 - A panel discussion: Seventh grade parents hear from and question parents of recent graduates who have been through the application process.
 Spring of seventh grade

-- The Secondary School Fair: Admissions representatives from twenty-five day, boarding, parochial and Bergen County academy schools provide an opportunity for parents and students to get a first impression of possible choices.
+- The Secondary School Fair: Admissions representatives from day, boarding, parochial and magnet public schools provide an opportunity for parents and students to get a first impression of possible choices.
 Spring of seventh grade

-- Individual family meetings: The Director of Secondary School Placement meets with each family to discuss the schools that may qualify as the “right match” for their child.
+- Individual family meetings: The Director of Secondary School Placement meets with each family to discuss the schools that best fit their child's profile.
 Late spring or summer

 - “Decisions” class: Throughout the eighth grade year, students take a class which focuses on the high school application process.
-The class offers our students advice and practice on the following aspects:
+Topics discussed in the class include:

 - How to evaluate a secondary school